maxburger4real/structure-of-lottery-tickets/readme.md

 # Winning The Lottery Twice
-This Repository contains my Masters thesis, all the code and the thesis itself.
+This Repository contains my master's thesis, all the code and the thesis itself.

 ## Abstract:
 The Lottery Ticket Hypothesis has sparked a novel field of research that focuses on finding well-trainable sparse neural networks.